Health Records in the ACT

 The consumer may make the request either orally or in writing.
-You may ask the consumer to provide the request in writing.
+An organisation may ask the consumer to provide the request in writing.

 When does access to a consumer’s health records need to be granted?

-After you have received the requested for access, within two weeks, you must either give the consumer access (in their desired format) to their health record, or inform them that that it is prohibited to give access to this health record.
+After the request for access has been received, within two weeks, an organisation must either give the consumer access (in their desired format) to their health record, or inform them that that it is prohibited to give access to this health record.